plone/documentation/docs/overview/index.md

 (overview-5-label)=
 ## Deployment

-To run a public Plone website in production, you will also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), guarantee persistence of the content database and arrange for backups.
+To run a public Plone website in production, you will also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), guarantee persistence of the content database, and arrange backups.
-This is the domain of sysadmins and modern devops.
+This is the domain of systems administrators and modern developer-operations professionals.
-Our documentation contains setup examples for these services but requires also generic experience and knowledge of these domains.
+Our documentation contains setup examples for these services, yet requires that the reader have some generic experience and knowledge of these domains.

 (overview-6-label)=